Josie Maran Mega-Size Argan Reserve Healthy Skin Concentrate – A398601

 A concentrate is a form of substance that has had the majority of its diluting agent or diluent (in the case of a liquid: the solvent) removed, such that the substance becomes the majority of the composition.
 Typically, this will be the removal of water from a solution or suspension, such as the removal of water from fruit juice.

-The most common use of the term is in reference to "Maran Beth Yosef", Yosef Karo.
-In fact, when used without further qualification, Maran typically refers to Karo.
+The most common use of the term is about "Maran Beth Yosef", Yosef Karo.
+When used without further qualification, Maran typically refers to Karo.
 Amongst contemporary rabbis, Yosef Shalom Eliashiv and Ovadia Yosef are most closely associated with the honorific.

 In contemporary parlance Maran is often attributed to Rabbis who serve as founding heads of a particular ideological/cultural movement.
 This use is usually limited to communication within that particular movement.
 For example, within their respective communities Elazar Shach (Maran HaRav Shach) and Joel Teitelbaum often receive the title.